In the last module we approximated the value or action-value function using parameters \(\theta\),

 A deterministic policy is easily exploited

-The agent cannot differentiate the grey states (look the same)
+The agent cannot differentiate the grey states (look the same), so agent policy must be the same in both states.

 Under aliasing, an optimal deterministic policy will either